lexfp/le3dpToPPM/README.md

 This is not well tested software, so use at your own risk.
 Please use your common sense and do not use this in a way that can potentially cause injuries to others.

  https://youtu.be/3cB8Vwtuyw8

+## License
+This code is in part based on the examples found in https://github.com/felis/USB_Host_Shield_2.0 and is thus released under the same GNU General Public License.

 ## Requirements
 Logitech Extreme 3d pro joystick